 Many kinds of mentoring processes are implemented in a variety of organizations and institutions to meet particular needs.
 A paring of peers or a "buddy" arrangement at school or college for mutual support for example, serves a useful enough purpose.
 (Murray, 2001) Mentoring in the community is also an effective tool and is on the increase, particularly over the last decade.
 A variety of mentoring schemes are implemented in the UK to tackle issues relating to society and social welfare and to provide support for a diverse range of individuals and groups who may be at risk of exclusion from society.

-"Birmingham's Beat scheme, which addresses the special needs of young people leaving prison, placed most of its youngsters into work and kept them out of court."
-(Clutterbuck, 2001, p12) "In recent years mentoring has also spread beyond the world of careers and work to embrace a wide spectrum of community needs."
+"In recent years mentoring has also spread beyond the world of careers and work to embrace a wide spectrum of community needs."
 (Clutterbuck, 2001, p2)

-"Mentoring has become a central ingredient of almost of every UK policy initiative for social inclusion since the Labor Party was elected in 1997."
+"Mentoring has become a central ingredient of almost of every UK policy initiative for social inclusion since the Labor Party was elected in 1997.
 (Colley, 2003, p2)

-The support offered in these various 'community based' programs is designed to have a positive effect, sometimes on all of its participants (both mentor and mentee), and include support for individuals at risk of social exclusion, young people at risk of disaffection, for individuals needing emotional support (those suffering from domestic problems, facing rehabilitation (drugs/alcohol) or past/present offenders), and for the unemployed.
+The support offered in these various 'community based' programs is designed to have a positive affect, sometimes on all of its participants (both mentor and mentee), and include support for individuals at risk of social exclusion, young people at risk of disaffection, for individuals needing emotional support (those suffering from domestic problems, facing rehabilitation (drugs/alcohol) or past/present offenders), and for the unemployed.
 A good example of community based mentoring is given below: -

 "Birmingham's Beat scheme, which addresses the special needs of young people leaving prison, placed most of its youngsters into work and kept them out of court.
-In addition some of the mentors were longterm unemployed people who gained so much selfconfidence helping the young offenders into employment that they, too, returned to full-time work."
+In addition some of the mentors were long-term unemployed people who gained so much self-confidence helping the young offenders into employment that they, too, returned to full-time work."
 (Clutterbuck, 2001, p12)

-Organizations The Mentoring Process implementing (Mentoring Relationships) facilitated mentoring schemes should ensure that all participants are well trained and Mentoring relationships differ in many ways, from how they are organized and delivered to how they are developed over time.
+The Mentoring Process (Mentoring Relationships)

+Mentoring relationships differ in many ways, from how they are organized and delivered to how they are developed over time.
 Mentors and mentees, as humans, will vary in personality and character types and this will reflect in how they communicate and work with others.
-Similarly organizations work in different ways, adopt different cultures and have different ethics. briefed and matched appropriately Clearly, every mentoring relationship is unique, just as every individual is unique.
-(Clutterbuck, 2004, p117) a mentoring relationship. possessed by me alike will affect h implemented and determine how s be.
-Thus, organiz mentoring schem participants are v matched approprise successful in read To minimize the These different attributes, characteristics and values possessed by mentors, mentees and organizations alike will affect how a mentoring relationship will be implemented and developed and will ultimately determine how successful the relationship proves to be.
+Similarly organizations work in different ways, adopt different cultures and have different ethics.

+Clearly, every mentoring relationship is unique, just as every individual is unique.
+(Clutterbuck, 2004, p117)

+These different attributes, characteristics and values possessed by mentors, mentees and organizations alike will affect how a mentoring relationship will be implemented and developed and will ultimately determine how successful the relationship proves to be.
 Thus, organizations implementing facilitated mentoring schemes should ensure that all participants are well trained and briefed and matched appropriately before they enter a mentoring relationship to ensure the relationship is successful in reaching its goals.

-To minimize the problems and maximize the benefits of mentoring both the mentor and mentee must be of mentoring both the mentor and maximize the benefits well briefed on how he relationship may develop.
+To minimise the problems and maximize the benefits of mentoring both the mentor and mentee must be well briefed on how he relationship may develop.
 (Clutterbuck, 2004, p117)

 There is no one, specific method of mentoring and relationships can be developed in various ways.
-Some methods, styles and systematic processes have been highlighted as generic guidelines, common Establish learning needs and set up a Personal Development Plan. amongst most programs, for how mentoring relationships should be formed and developed in facilitated scheme.
+Some methods, styles and systematic processes have been highlighted as generic guidelines, common amongst most programmes, for how mentoring relationships should be formed and developed in facilitated scheme.
 Mentors can then adopt these guidelines in various ways, to suit their own styles and ways of working.
-(Klasen and Clutterbuck 2001) The following guidelines are provided for a model of formal mentoring based on one by Parsloe and Wray (2000) in Klasen and Clutterbuck (2002) and it is clear that the mentoring process consists of four stages/phases: -
+(Klasen and Clutterbuck 2001)

+The following guidelines are provided for a model of formal mentoring based on one by Parsloe and Wray (2000) in Klasen and Clutterbuck (2002) and it is clear that the mentoring process consists of four stages/phases: -